 The definition of disability is a highly contentious issue, and each case and condition is unique.
 The safest option for employers dealing with a potentially disabled employee is to treat them as such and therefore to consider, for instance, whether they need to make reasonable adjustments for disabled people in the workplace, to prevent the employee from being placed at a disadvantage.

-If you have any concerns about any of the issues raised in this article or questions about one of your employees or ex-employees contact us on 0117 904 6000 for more information or advice.
+If you have any concerns about any of the issues raised in this article or questions about one of your employees or ex-employees contact our Employment Law specialists on 0117 904 6000 for more information or advice.

 Posted on May 22nd, 2013 by Lyons Davidson